nllz/IRTF-HRPC/draft-methodology.md

 # HTTP

-The Hypertext Transfer Protocol (HTTP), described in its version 1.1 in RFC2616, is a request-response application protocol developed throughout the 1990s, and factually contributed to the exponential growth of the Internet and the inter-connection of populations around the world.
+The Hypertext Transfer Protocol (HTTP), described in its version 1.1 in RFC 7230 to 7237, is a request-response application protocol developed throughout the 1990s, and factually contributed to the exponential growth of the Internet and the inter-connection of populations around the world.
 Because of its simple design, HTTP has become the foundation of most modern Internet platforms and communication systems, from websites, to chat systems, and computer-to-computer applications.
 In its manifestation with the World Wide Web, HTTP has radically revolutionized the course of technological development and the ways people interact with online content and with each other.
 However, HTTP is also a fundamentally insecure protocol, that doesn't natively provide encryption properties.
 While the definition of the Secure Sockets Layer (SSL), and later of Transport Layer Security (TLS), also happened during the 1990s, the fact that HTTP doesn't mandate the use of such encryption layers to developers and service providers, caused a very late adoption.
 Only in the middle of the 2000s we observed big Internet service providers, such as Google, starting to provide encrypted access to their web services.